caseykneale/PickingALanguage2020/README.md

 I'm an unabashed data geek working in industry who specializes in *dealing with* chemical data.
 I wear hats that span the set from analytical chemist, data scientist, and software developer.
 With a little bit of everything in between.
 Over the years I've written hundreds of thousands of lines of code.
 Some of it quite good, some of it so bad that I hope there are no traces of it on the internet.
 I do this both as a hobby and as a means of putting food on the table.

 I have worked alongside high-flying data scientists - you know the geniuses who can scrap together a new algorithm using mathematics that wasn't known to exist and raise them to production on time.
 I have also worked alongside low-level systems programmers - the type of people who giggle when their code pushes servers to literally smoke and catch fire (true story).
 For some developers/scientists, like myself, the line between these two groups gets a bit blurry.
-I figured I'd offer a mediated opinion on programming language scouting.
+I figured I'd offer a mediated opinion on scouting programming languages.

-I often see there is a significant disparity in tooling that can cause schisms in teams, and therefore deliverables/products.
-I also tend to see a lot of hype pouring from influencer types that really muddies the waters for people looking for straightforward answers.
+I wrote this post because I often see or hear about schisms in teams formed from disparities in tooling.
+Those kinds of divergences can cause fractures in deliverables/products and make pain points in large code bases.
+I also tend to see a lot of hype pouring from influencer types that really muddies the waters for people looking for straightforward suggestions.
 Thankfully beneath the curtain of advertising and self-promotion, the water really isn't all that murky.
+Choosing tools is based on technological merit, but also social/business needs.

-# High-level Starting Point
+# High-level Decision Process

 This section serves to detail some items to keep in mind as you drill down the cyclic process of settling on a programming language for a project.